-Quick and easy parallelism
+2.4.3 Quick and easy parallelism

-In many cases, you simply want to apply a Python function to a sequence of objects, but in parallel.
-The client interface provides a simple way of accomplishing this: using the DirectView's map () method.
+In many cases, you want to call a Python function on a sequence of objects, but in parallel.
+IPython Parallel provides a simple way of accomplishing this: using the DirectView's map() method.